Saturday, February 20, 2021

 Before you even get to the memorial for our comrades you come upon this fellow still keeping sentry.

 When the end of the war came the powers that be decided that they were merely equipment and were left behind, abandoned, deserted.
-It is estimated that about 4,000 dogs were just estimated to be not worth our time. some 200 are said to have made it home through one means or another.
+It is estimated that about 4,000 dogs were just estimated to be not worth our time.
+Some 200 are said to have made it home through one means or another.

 I had a dog in Nam.
 She was not an Army dog, just a dog that belonged to my unit.
 From the first day I joined the group it become clear that she was mine.
 She would be with me in every situation that was possible.
 While she was not a trained sentry dog of any kind, you might find some night runners and CQs that might argue that after trying to rouse me for whatever reason.

 I had planned to bring her home.
 I saved the two months pay it was going to cost, took her to animal husbandry in Saigon to get her cleared but it was not to be.
 About 10 days before I was to leave she had ten pups.
-I couldn't bring them all home and I could not take her away from them as they were to young to survive on their own.
+I couldn't bring them all home and I could not take her away from them as they were too young to survive on their own.

 It nearly broke my heart but I passed her on to another guy in the unit and have trusted ever since that she was OK.